vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/0/HAGAKURE_IN_CONTEXT.md

 *Bushido*[^1] tends to stir people’s imaginations.
 The term is synonymous on the one hand with strength, masculinity, fearlessness, honor, and transcendence, and on the other, callousness and cold-hearted brutality.
 The most visible vestige of samurai culture in the modern age is budo, that is, the Japanese traditional martial arts, and these are indisputably Japan’s most successful cultural exports, with literally tens of millions of enthusiasts around the world.
 People practice these arts not only as a means of self-defense or as competitive sports, but also in the pursuit of spiritual development.

+[^1]: *Bushidō* \(武士道\)—literally “the Way of the warrior.” “*Bushi*” is the common Japanese word denoting warriors in academic circles, although “samurai” is probably better known in the West.
+Nowadays, both terms are used interchangeably; however, the word samurai is used most frequently in this book.

 Another factor that sparked interest in *bushido*—although by no means a driving force now—was Japan’s remarkable postwar economic success.
 In the days of the bubble economy in the late 1980s, the belief that Japan’s economic and business accomplishments could be attributed to management practices deriving from “samurai strategy” was widely held.
 The Japanese culture boom of the 1980s and 1990s encouraged many people to take up martial arts, and to study translations of famous warrior books, such as Miyamoto Musashi’s *The Book of Five Rings, Daidōji Yūzan’s Budō Shoshinshū*, and of course, Yamamoto Jōchō’s \(Tsunetomo\)[^2] *Hagakure*.
 Nowadays, Japanese culture has been embraced by a new generation of “*anime otaku*,” or diehard devotees of Japanese animation and pop culture.

+[^2]: Tsunetomo is written with the *kanji* characters 常朝.
+When Tsunetomo took the tonsure following the death of his lord in 1700, he began using his Buddhist name, Jōchō, which uses the same *kanji* characters in their *on* reading.
+Discussions of *Hagakure* are divided as to which reading is used.
+As *Hagakure* was written after Jōchō became a monk, throughout my translation he is mostly referred to as Jōchō rather than Tsunetomo.

 There have been many popular movies over the years promoting samurai ideals, including *The Last Samurai,* starring Tom Cruise and Watanabe Ken.
 This film sparked a resurgence of interest in samurai ethics.
 Also of note was the critically acclaimed 1999 film, *Ghost Dog,* starring Forest Whitaker, which used *Hagakure* aphorisms as reference points throughout the story about an African-American hit man.
 He worked for a Mafia mobster, seeing himself as a devoted “retainer,” unflinching in his loyalty to the man who saved his life years ago.